dhairya-quash/TEST-REPO/MAX.md

 1. **Dashboard Access:** Log in to the Quash web dashboard.
 2. **View Reports:** Access detailed bug reports with all captured data.

+## Quick Start Guide

+For a detailed, step-by-step guide on setting up Quash using Docker, whether on your local machine or a hosted VM instance, please refer to our [Quick Start Guide](./TEST.md).

 ## Contributing

 We love contributions!
 Please read our [contribution guidelines](./CONTRIBUTING.md) to get started.
 We welcome all kinds of contributions, from code enhancements to documentation improvements.